 The title is an allusion to a Wong Jing movie titled God of Gamblers: The Early Stage.
-What you’re reading is my English translation of the first chapter of his autobiography (the original book would be really short if you removed all of the pictures).
+What you’re reading is my English translation of the first chapter from his memoir (the original book would be really short if you removed all of the pictures).
 I decided to remove the first chapter because it’s inconsistent in the grander scheme of things.
 From a marketing point of view, this makes it so much easier because people won’t be expecting a certain amount of domestic anecdotes.
 It’s the only chapter that was personal in terms of describing what was going on with his family.
-In some ways, Jing’s autobio is even less personal than Jackie Chan’s (the latter spends more time on lost loves than Jing does on the one who didn’t get away).
+In some ways, Jing’s autobio’ is even less personal than Jackie Chan’s first autobiography (the latter spends more time on lost loves than Jing does on the one who didn’t get away).
 With the inclusion of the chapter, people would’ve strongly criticized the inconsistency of the book to the extent that the book may as well be titled The Films of Wong Jing as opposed to The Life of Wong Jing.
 The exclusion of the chapter allows me to solidly advertise my book with this excerpt:

 1955 – 1973: Upbringing